persteenolsen/dotnet-10-mvc-auth/README.md

 At my Webhotel they are using two different SMTP Servers:

-- Using one SMTP Server at the Webhotel for production ( local )
+- Using one SMTP Server at the Webhotel for production

-- Using another SMTP Server when the Web App is running remote like Azure or my local PC Developing
+- Using another SMTP Server when the Web App is running on my local PC Developing

 # Tip and Tricks